Three companies are to make their first appearances in the exhibitor line-up at COREbike next month.

 Pinpoint Distribution – S4 Syndicate Room

 Pinpoint will be debuting at COREbike 2020 with 4iiii power meters, Limar helmets, LedLenser lights and AfterShokz performance headphones.
-Its distribution is managed from its head office in Cheshire, and it has also supported national triathlon events with Limar, which was added to the Pinpoint portfolio earlier this year.
+Their distribution is managed from its head office in Cheshire, and it has also supported national triathlon events with Limar, which was added to the Pinpoint portfolio earlier this year.
 The Italian helmet brand sponsors the Astana Pro Team and has also recently partnered with British Triathlon.

 Ultra Sport EU/Smith Optics and Helmets – S6 Syndicate Room